olmallet81/URT/README.md

     - *PPtest_d()* and *PPtest_f()* for the Phillips-Perron test
     - *KPSStest_d()* and *KPSStest_f()* for the Kwiatkowski–Phillips–Schmidt–Shin test

 To get URT working under R I recommend building an R package from URT C++ source files.
 The R package called RcppURT is already prepared under ./URT/R. All URT headers have been placed into the include directory and all source files into the src directory.
-Adjust the Makevars file in the src directory whether you want to compile Armadillo with link to Intel MKL or with link to OpenBLAS.
+Adjust the Makevars file in the src directory whether you want to compile Armadillo with external link to Intel MKL or to OpenBLAS (or any other BLAS/LAPACK library of your choice as long as Armadillo can accept it).
 Use the static version of these libraries not the dynamic ones to build the R package RcppURT.

 To build the RcppURT package run under ./URT/R the following command:
 ```